Chat

 Provider-Specific Parameters

 Different providers offer unique features and parameters.
 The with_params method lets you access these provider-specific capabilities while maintaining RubyLLM’s unified interface.
+Parameters passed via with_params will override any defaults set by RubyLLM, giving you full control over the API request payload.

 # response_format parameter is supported by :openai, :ollama, :deepseek